 The Clinical and Translational Science Collaborative (CTSC) KL2 is designed to address the need to enhance the training of individuals interested in clinical research.
-The CTSA creates a definable academic home for the discipline of clinical and translational science at institutions across the country and was awarded to CWRU in 2007.
+The CTSA creates a definable academic home for the discipline of clinical and translational science at institutions across the country.

 The CTSC is one of 60 academic health centers funded under this consortium nationwide and coordinates resources relevant to clinical research at Case Western Reserve University and its hospital affiliates, Cleveland Clinic, MetroHealth Medical Center, University Hospitals Cleveland Medical Center, and the Louis Stokes Cleveland Veterans Medical Center.
 Several schools and colleges within Case Western Reserve University are involved in the program including the School of Medicine, the Frances Payne Bolton School of Nursing, the Weatherhead School of Management, the School of Dental Medicine, the College of Arts and Sciences, and the Mandel School of Applied Social Sciences.

-The CTSC KL2 is committed to producing excellent independent clinical investigators capable of leading multidisciplinary team-based research and meets the goals of the "roadmap" initiative to:
+The KL2 Program is committed to producing excellent independent clinical investigators capable of leading multidisciplinary team-based research and meets the goals of the "roadmap" initiative to:

 - Promote better integration of existing clinical research networks